abinesh-code/java-program/README.md

-# Java Password Generator
+# java-programs

-This is a Java program that generates secure and random passwords using a combination of letters, numbers, and special characters.
-It is designed to be easy to use and customizable to meet your password requirements.
+Welcome to the Java Program Repository!
+This repository contains a collection of Java programs that demonstrate various concepts and techniques.
+Each program is contained in its own directory, with a unique name that reflects the purpose of the program.

 ## Installation
 Clone the repository to your local machine.